zoulou421/zoulou421/README.md

 ---

-## 💡 Citation
+## 💡 Quote

-> "La simplicité est la sophistication suprême." - Leonardo da Vinci
+> "Simplicity is the ultimate sophistication." - Leonardo da Vinci

 ---